CarlosNZ/json-edit-react/README.md

 - When opening/closing a node, hold down "Alt/Option" to open/close *all* child nodes at once
 - For Number inputs, arrow-up and down keys will increment/decrement the value
 - Drag and drop items to change the structure or modify display order
+- JSON text input can accept the more forgiving [JSON5](https://json5.org/) syntax as input

 ## Props overview